On this page

 Paper filing addresses vary by eligibility category and state of residence.
 Check the official instructions for the correct filing address.

 Filing locations and procedures may change.
 Always verify on the official USCIS website before submitting.
-For related guidance, see Form I-730.
+For related guidance, see Application for Travel Document.

 Form sections (What sections does Form I-589 have?)